palomadett/Deep_Learning_Final/README.md

 Prepared by: Paloma Dettloff, University of Washington Applied Physics Laboratory
 Contact: palomad1@uw.edu
 Project Overview
+## Project Overview

+This repository focuses on a 1D UNet neural network for denoising acoustic pulse returns.
+The network is trained to suppress noise and artifacts in Doppler-based acoustic signals, improving the extraction of velocity information from noisy measurements.

-This project implements a small, low-power acoustic velocity sensor designed for Autonomous Underwater Vehicles (AUVs), particularly gliders.
-The goal is to measure through-water velocity using Doppler-based backscatter from water particles rather than relying on the ocean floor, enabling accurate velocity measurements even in deep water or under extreme pitch/roll conditions.
+The motivation for this work comes from the development of a small, low-power acoustic velocity sensor for Autonomous Underwater Vehicles (AUVs), particularly gliders.
+In that application, through-water velocity is estimated using Doppler backscatter from water particles rather than reflections from the ocean floor.
+Accurate signal denoising is critical for making reliable velocity estimates under low SNR conditions, long pulse repetition intervals, and varying vehicle orientation.

-The core of the project is a 1D UNet neural network denoiser trained to extract velocity information from noisy acoustic pulse returns.
-Setup Instructions
+This repository contains only the neural network model, training code, and demos.

 1. Clone the repository: